dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 ```

 > [!NOTE]
-> The `RootPage` property of a `NavigationPage` provides access to the first page in the navigation stack.
+> The `RootPage` property of a <xref:Microsoft.Maui.Controls.NavigationPage> provides access to the first page in the navigation stack.

 ### Push pages to the navigation stack